 Six Degrees’ reputation – innovative, independent, and intelligent – is well-earned.
-And at eight years old, the label has made its mark, both in the recording industry, and even more notably, among the artists themselves.
+And at 20 years old, the label has made its mark, both in the recording industry, and even more notably, among the artists themselves.
 Six Degrees’ respect for its musicians is evident in every step of the process; as in little things like the care taken in the visual design of each of the label’s unique and readily-identifiable digipaks; and in the biggest things, like the label’s refusal to accept musical pigeonholes.
 Whether it’s the lush orchestral Bollywood chill out sessions by Bombay Dub Orchestra or the songs of Brazil’s answer to Beck, Lenine, Six Degrees makes records because the music demands it, not the marketplace.
 Some of the label’s other recent signings include the Persian electro-acoustic super-group Niyaz as well as the debut release from Shrift, a duo comprised of former Smoke City vocalist Nina Miranda and multi-instrumentalist Dennis Wheatley.

 Of course, the marketplace has taken notice.
 It’s had to.
 Six Degrees’ early release Festival of Light, a collection of contemporary works for Hanukkah in a variety of styles, was hugely successful, becoming a seasonal hit in 1997 and selling consistently for most of the following year.
 Over the next years, Six Degrees has continued to rack up an impressive list of unexpected success stories.
 The Euphoria project, a spacey blend of slide guitar and ambient trance, charted in the Top 10 at both R&R and Gavin’s Triple-A chart and has since been licensed for many films, trailers and a national Infinity SUV campaign.
 In 2001, Six Degrees released Michael Franti and Spearhead’s Stay Human, which was one of the best reviewed albums of that year and has now soundscanned over 85,000 units in the US.
 In 2003, Six Degrees partnership with the theatrical performance group Stomp produced the soundtrack to Pulse, A STOMP ODESSEY, an award winning IMAX film.